Discover the Wildlife Park at your own pace via the pedestrian path.

 Equipment: Kit yourself out with good walking shoes

-Pushchairs: the first part of the footpath is accessible for pushchairs with robust wheels (an all terrain or mountain buggy for example).
+Pushchairs: the first part of the pedestrian path is accessible for pushchairs with robust wheels (an all terrain or mountain buggy for example).
 But for your own - and your child’s - wellbeing we recommend you to take a baby carrier (sling or backpack).
 Nearing the end of the first part, there is a rather steep downhill slope (20%) taking you towards the rather impressive Chasm of Belvaux.

 If you are nevertheless visiting the park with a pushchair, please free to request assistance from the staff in the Tivoli-bar (just before the descent); they can either lend you a baby carrier or get someone to lend you a hand.